MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 ## Task 1: Configure GitHub Spec Kit in the development environment

-In this task, you set up a complete GitHub Spec Kit development environment with Visual Studio Code and GitHub Copilot.
-You install required tools, configure the environment, and verify everything is ready for spec-driven development.
+In this task, you install the GitHub Spec Kit CLI tool and configure Visual Studio Code for spec-driven development.

-### Step 1: Install prerequisites

-Before installing GitHub Spec Kit, ensure your development environment includes the necessary tools.

-1. Install Python 3.11 or later:

-    Spec Kit's CLI tool is Python-based and requires Python 3.11+.

-    - Verify your Python version:

-        ```powershell
-        python --version
-        ```

-    - If you need to install Python, download from [python.org](https://www.python.org/downloads/) or use your organization's software distribution system.

-    - Expected output: `Python 3.11.0` or higher

-1. Install or verify Visual Studio Code:

-    - Download from [code.visualstudio.com](https://code.visualstudio.com/) or your corporate application catalog.

-    - Spec Kit works through VS Code's interface with AI coding assistants.

-1. Install the GitHub Copilot Chat extension:

-    - Open Visual Studio Code

-    - Navigate to Extensions (Ctrl+Shift+X)

-    - Search for "GitHub Copilot Chat"

-    - Click Install

-    - Sign in with your GitHub account when prompted

-1. Install or verify Git:

-    - Verify Git is installed:

-        ```powershell
-        git --version
-        ```

-    - Expected output: `git version 2.30.0` or higher

-    - If needed, install Git from [git-scm.com](https://git-scm.com/downloads) or your corporate application catalog.

-1. Install the uv package manager:

-    Spec Kit uses uv for CLI installation and management.

-    - Install uv following the instructions at [docs.astral.sh/uv](https://docs.astral.sh/uv/)

-    - For Windows PowerShell:

-        ```powershell
-        powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
-        ```

-    - Restart your terminal after installation to ensure uv is in your PATH

-1. Verify GitHub Copilot access:

-    - Ensure you have an active GitHub Copilot subscription

-    - Check your subscription at [github.com/settings/copilot](https://github.com/settings/copilot)

-    - For Microsoft employees, Copilot is typically provisioned through your organization's GitHub Enterprise account

-### Step 2: Install and verify the GitHub Spec Kit (Specify CLI)
+### Step 1: Install and verify the GitHub Spec Kit (Specify CLI)

 The `specify` command-line tool initializes projects for spec-driven development.